Pay Attention to Attention Distribution: A New Local Lipschitz Bound for Transformers

-We report two aggregation methods for \emph{JaSMin}. ``$\emph{JaSMin}_{k=\star_1}, \lambda=\star_2$ \emph{max}'' in Tables \ref{tab:results_cifar100} and \ref{tab:results_cifar10} denotes that the maximum singular value is taken among the Jacobian blocks (which correspond to each token in the sequence), as is guided by our theoretical bound. ``$\emph{JaSMin}_{k=\star_1}, \lambda=\star_2$ \emph{mean}'' averages the top singular value bounds across the sequence.
-In both methods we considerably outperform baseline and \emph{Specformer} \citep{hu2024specformer} metrics.
-Apart from metrics on adversarial attacks, we report the distribution of the local Lipschitz constant of the composition of multi-head attention blocks: we measure the spectral norm with the help of a power method for all points in the evaluation dataset.
-We remove patch embedding layer from the model and compute Jacobian norm for the rest of the model, as \emph{JaSMin} does not regularize positional embeddings and a convolutional layer.
-As illustrated in Figure \ref{fig:model_Jacobian}, our regularizer considerably reduces the local Lipschitz constant of the model, supporting our findings, while \emph{Specformer} regularizer does not considerably change the mean value of the local Lipschitz constant.
-Additionally, we report how regularizer affects attention map distributions.
-In Figure \ref{fig:jasmin_attn_maps} it can be seen that \emph{JaSMin} flattens attention map distribution, supporting our findings in Proposition \ref{prop:uniform_on_k}.
+Additionally, we report gradient norm dynamics for different model weights in Appendix~\ref{sec:gradient_dynamic_analyses} for better understanding of the potential gradient vanishing problem.
+Apart from metrics on adversarial attacks, we report the distribution of the local Lipschitz constant.
+We remove patch embedding layer from the model and compute Jacobian norm for the rest of the model, as \texttt{JaSMin} does not regularize positional embeddings and a convolutional layer.
+As illustrated in \Cref{fig:model_Jacobian}, our regularizer considerably reduces the local Lipschitz constant of the model, supporting our findings, while \texttt{Specformer} regularizer does not considerably change the mean value of the local Lipschitz constant.